VVill-ga/vvill.dev/content/projects/website.md

 ![](/img/garrisow_screenshot.webp "Website published to my school account")

-The first image, which sports the header "vvill.ga", was one of my more ecentric designs I created back in high school.
+The first image, which sports the header "vvill.ga", was one of my more eccentric designs I created back in high school.
 The binary in the background is programmed to repeat until it goes off screen, and it decodes to "PRESS SHIFT SPACE".
 My plan was to have shift+space redirect to a video game made with Javascript and a canvas element (my bread & butter at the time) which would act